AUSTIN, Texas — Both the state and the defense rested their cases in the deadly conduct trial for Austin Police Officer Christopher Taylor on Tuesday.

 Sawa testified that taking the elevator was the best course of action, again considering the immediacy of the situation and that DeSilva was holding a weapon in a public area of the condo where many residents could have been.

-Wednesday, Judge Dayna Blazey will read the charge to the jurors, then each side will have 45 minutes to make their closing arguments.
-Jury deliberations are expected to begin right after that.
+On Wednesday, Judge Dayna Blazey read the charge to the jurors, then each side had 45 minutes to make their closing arguments.
+Jury deliberations began right after that.